Helmets will be checked at Registration (see Riding Gear Requirements) – please have the certification sticker inside ready to show at Registration.

 It is strongly recommended that less experienced riders and riders who have never ridden the Mosport or Calabogie must attend the first-timers’ Orientation Session, which will familiarize riders with the track.
 Once you have chosen the class that best suits you, you will not be held to it all weekend.
 We will allow class changes to accommodate rider ability providing there is space available.
 All class changes must be authorized by the Events Coordinator.
 The registration center at the track will be open from 7:00 pm to dusk on Friday night for early birds, and will then reopen Saturday morning at 7:30 am and Sunday morning at 8:00 am.
 All riders must familiarize themselves with the track layout, safety devices and barriers before registering.
 Prepaid registrations will have priority.
 While at registration please advise us of any medical conditions we should be aware of.
 We suggest all riders carry a medical information card available at the registration desk.
 Once you have registered you must take your riding gear and motorcycle to the Tech Area for inspection.

-The helmet standard for the 2015 track events are:
+The helmet standard for the 2017 track events are (see Riding Gear Requirements for complete details):

 • North America: Snell M2010